 Research Interests

 The study of climate variability and change is inherently interdisciplinary, as coupling between the atmosphere, ocean, cyrosphere, land surface, biosphere, and human sector plays a fundamental role in shaping climate on time scales from seasons to millennia.
 I enjoy reaching out from my expertise in atmosphere, ocean, and climate dynamics to collaborate on a broad range of questions on past and future climates, Earth system dynamics, and climate impacts.
+Below, I describe some of the research questions my group and I work on.

 Relevant publications: